 If you're a beginner photographer, or indeed anyone embarking on an exciting new career in creativity, you can learn from the masters who have already made the mistakes, learned from their hiccups and gained that invaluable wisdom so that you can avoid the usual red herrings.

 We hooked up with The Photography Show (taking place 18-21 March at Birmingham's NEC) to pick the brains of nine of the greatest photographers of our time (who will be present at the event).
 We posed the following question – looking back, what do you wish you'd have known?
 And here is what they shared:

 “Creative preparation is everything," remarked Albert Watson – the man who famously shot Kate Moss, Alfred Hitchcock and Steve Jobs.
 "It’s not just about having the kit ready to go, but going into a shoot knowing what you want to achieve creatively."

-Planning will certainly save you a lot of time and hassle further down the line.
-It will ensure you have all the right equipment, the right lighting, the right camera setup.
-You won't be kicking yourself when the light is dying in the sky and you're running out of precious time to get the job done.
+Planning will undoubtedly save you a lot of time and hassle further down the line.
+It will ensure you have all the right equipment, the proper lighting, the right camera setup.
+You won't be kicking yourself when the light is dying in the sky, and you're running out of precious time to get the job done.
 Solid prep work will save you again and again.

 2. Show some personality

 "First of all, always remember to take the lens cap off," said Clive Arrowsmith on portrait photography.
 "Find something out about their personality – be an actor behind the camera – choreograph it all, then you’ll get a reaction."

 In business, it's all about people and making them warm to you.
 This especially rings true for photographers, who have the extra difficult challenge of making people feel relaxed in front of, what can be deemed to many, an intimidating camera.
 By showing your personality and engaging with your subject, you'll get a much better portrait shot out of them.